3D Printing Techniques for Complex Object Shapes

 A 3D printed filter medium that can be manufactured with complex geometries and porosity to improve filtration efficiency and capacity.
 The filter is made layer-by-layer using 3D printing techniques with controlled movement patterns to create porous structures optimized for filtering fluids.
 The layering pattern can vary within the filter to gradually decrease pore size downstream to trap particles better.

-6. Techniques for Polishing Inner Walls of a Complex 3D-Printed Metal Part
+6. Electrochemical Polishing Method for Inner Walls of Complex-Shaped 3D-Printed Metal Parts Using Integrated Coaxial Cathode

 UNIVERSITY OF SCIENCE AND TECHNOLOGY BEIJING, 2023